Quantitative low-temperature spectral asymptotics for reversible diffusions in temperature-dependent domains: Introduction

 where~$E(\Omega)$ is analogous to the activation energy in the Arrhenius law, and~$C(\Omega,\beta)$ is a pre-exponential factor whose expression generally depends on both the temperature and the domain, but which can, under various sets of assumptions, be computed, at least to first order in~$\beta$.
 Such results are known as Eyring--Kramers formul\ae, following first proposals concerning the behavior of reaction rates~\cite{E35} guided by chemical intuition, and early computations~\cite{K40} supported by physical modeling.
 Eyring--Kramers type results have, since the early 2000s, been rigorously proven and generalized in the mathematical community, using tools from dynamical systems, quantum theory, and stochastic processes.
 We refer to~\cite{B13} for an overview.

 The link with the classical Eyring--Kramers formula, which concerns the closely related problem of computing asymptotics for the exit rate~$\E_x[\tau_\Omega]^{-1}$ for some deterministic initial condition~$x\in\Omega$, requires some discussions.
 It is justified by the interpretation of~$1/\lambda_{1,\beta}(\Omega)$ as a metastable exit time, i.e.~$1/\lambda_{1,\beta}(\Omega) = \int_{\Omega} \E_x[\tau_\Omega]\d \nu$ (see Proposition~\ref{prop:qsd_spectral} below).
 The connection can be made fully rigorous by exploiting exponential leveling results, see for instance~\cite{N20}.
-In the context of deterministic initial conditions, let us mention that tools from the theory of Friedlin and Wentzell (see~\cite{FW12}) relying on large deviations are capable of identifying the activation energy~$E(\Omega)$ under very general conditions, including non-reversible diffusions, and these techniques have also been recently extended to a class of non-Markovian processes (so-called self-interacting diffusions, see~\cite{ADMKT24}).
+In the context of deterministic initial conditions, let us mention that tools from the theory of Freidlin and Wentzell (see~\cite{FW12}) relying on large deviations are capable of identifying the activation energy~$E(\Omega)$ under very general conditions, including non-reversible diffusions, and these techniques have also been recently extended to a class of non-Markovian processes (so-called self-interacting diffusions, see~\cite{ADMKT24}).

-Let us stress that our results are limited to the setting of the overdamped Langevin dynamics~\eqref{eq:overdamped_langevin}, but various extensions to other dynamics would be of practical interest but are not addressed in this work.
-For instance, extending the computation of quantitative spectral asymptotics with absorbing boundaries to the case of the underdamped Langevin dynamics, as done in~\cite{HHS08a,HHS08b,HHS11} for the case without boundary, or treating the case of non-reversible diffusions with non-degenerate noise, as in~\cite{BR16,LPM20}.
+Let us stress that, while our results are limited to the setting of the overdamped Langevin dynamics~\eqref{eq:overdamped_langevin}, various extensions of our results to other dynamics would be of practical interest and are left to future work.
+For instance, the underdamped Langevin dynamics (see~\cite{HHS08a,HHS08b,HHS11,BLPM24} for the case without boundary), or non-reversible diffusions with non-degenerate diffusion coefficients, as in~\cite{BR16,LMS19,LPM20,LS22,LPMN25}, are both interesting avenues for future research.